-The only caveat is you need to use the advice process (covered in this handbook) before spending.
-It’s important for your team to be able to have input into whether they believe it to be valuable, and they may also be able to point you in other directions you haven’t explored.
+When using the training budget, it's important to factor in the advice process.
+It’s important for your team to be able to have input into whether they believe it to be a valuable training programme, and they may also be able to point you in other directions you haven’t explored.

 Every six months we run 360 reviews, through our custom platform.

 360s are aligned to our values, and the various behaviours you may demonstrate by living them on a day-to-day basis.